 Edit the paragraph at 48.27 as follows:

-The Feedback Segment Retransmission Bitmap field indicates the feedback segments to be polled in a VHT
+The Feedback Segment Retransmission Bitmap field indicates the feedback segments of a VHT

-Compressed Beamforming report, which is contained in one or more VHT Compressed Beamforming frames

-(see 9.31.5 (VHT sounding protocol)).
-The bit in position n (n=0 for LSB and n=7 for MSB) is set to 1 when the feedback segment with the Remaining Feedback Segments subfield in the VHT MIMO Control field set to n is requested.
-The bit in position n is set to 0 when the feedback segment with the Remaining Feedback Segments subfield in the VHT MIMO Control field set to n is not requested.
+Compressed Beamforming report that are requested.
+If the bit in position n (n=0 for LSB and n=7 for MSB) is 1 then the feedback segment with the Remaining Feedback Segments subfield in the VHT MIMO Control field equal to n is requested.
+If the bit in position n is 0 then the feedback segment with the Remaining Feedback Segments subfield in the VHT MIMO Control field set to n is not requested.

 Comment